exeny/exeny/README.md

 ###

-<p align="left">I'm an aspiring frontend developer.
+<p align="left">I'm an aspiring front-end developer.
 My journey started at the end of 2022 with HTML, CSS, JS.
 Later (with a small break) I mastered jQuery.
 At the moment I am learning React, React Native </p>

 ###